anthony-halim/dotfiles/README.md

 ssh-keygen -t rsa
 ```

-White-list the private key by adding the public key from SSH keys generated to your Git user.
+Whitelist the private key by adding the public key from SSH keys generated to your Git user.

 ##### WezTerm